MUSIC FOR PIANO AND FILM

 The Nose, by Ed Hughes, is based on a short film from 1963 by Alexander Alexeiff and Claire Parker, inspired by Nikolai Gogol's dream-like story of a government official whose nose goes missing.
 He later discovers it has grown a body and a career of its own.
 The film was made using a 'pinscreen', a 3x4 foot perforated board, into which a million headless steel pins are inserted.
 With oblique lighting, a complete black and white tonal range can be achieved, including many shades of grey.
 Alexeiff and Parker were interested in silent visual poetry, and were frequently stimulated by musical compositions as starting points for their work.

 In this new musical response for solo piano Ed Hughes uses transparent harmonies to match the meditative and shimmering patterns of light in Alexeieff and Parker’s film; but also takes full advantage of the solo piano’s percussive qualities to capture the frequent absurdist and rhythmic moments in the film, which contribute strongly to its poignancy and humour.
+This is now available on the DVD Symphonic Visions with Metier Records.

 Click on the images below to see stills from each film and on the titles to view each film on Youtube.